timofeysie/flabellifolia/README.md

 We don't really need tween max to do this kind of thing.
 I'm sure tween max was a good solution before the Web Animations API support.
 Especially with Angular which uses the standard, simple transitions don't need any extra libraries.
 A simple CSS transition will do.
 React has various animation libs available.
 With React you need a lib to blow your nose.
 The most popular animation lib is based on the old AngularJS animations which are years out of date now.
 But that's what you get for having such a severely segmented front end solution.

+Anyhow, rant over, GreenSock still has a place in front end development with gravity and bouncing (as seen in the mushroom demo) and other animation techniques that the web animation API doesn't support.
+We just don't need those features for this page.

-Implementing Angular animations can be accomplished by [reading the docs](https://angular.io/guide/animations).
+So implementing Angular animations can be accomplished by [reading the docs](https://angular.io/guide/animations).
 IN brief, you wire BrowserAnimationsModule into the app.module imports array, add the specific animation parts you want to use in the class.
 In our case we use:
 ```
 import { trigger, state, style, animate, transition } from '@angular/animations';
 ```